Pole11/FreeRTOS-port-renesas-R9A02G021/README.md

 	- `src/Source/include`
 - Add as includes to the assembler (add to the default ones):
 	- `src/Source/Portable/LLVM`
- - Enable the machine timer from the Smart Configurator
+- (Enable the machine timer from the Smart Configurator)

+Without using the IDE:
+- Install the toolchain from https://llvm-gcc-renesas.com/riscv/riscv-download-toolchains/
+- Paste the path to `bin/clang` of the toolchain inside the makefile.
+Change the variables `CC`, `AS` and `LD`.
+- `make`

 ## I want to add an interrupt handler for a button/pin/adc/...